Graves' disease: Radioiodine

 Radioiodine (radioactive iodine-131) was developed in the early 1940s at the Mallinckrodt General Clinical Research Center.
-This modality is suitable for most patients, although some prefer to use it mainly for older patients.
+This modality is suitable for most patients; some prefer to use it mainly for older patients.
 Indications for radioiodine are failed medical therapy or surgery, and where medical or surgical therapy is contraindicated.
 Hypothyroidism may be a complication of this therapy, but it may be treated with thyroid hormones if it appears.
-The rationale for radioactive iodine is that it accumulates in the thyroid and irradiates the gland with its beta and gamma radiations, about 90% of the total radiation being emitted by the beta (electron) particles.
+The rationale for radioactive iodine is that it accumulates in the thyroid and irradiates the gland with beta and gamma radiation, about 90% of the total radiation emitted by the beta (electron) particles.
 The most common method of iodine-131 treatment is to administer a specified amount in microcuries per gram of thyroid gland based on palpation or radiodiagnostic imaging of the gland over 24 hours.
 Patients who receive the therapy must be monitored regularly with thyroid blood tests to ensure they are treated with thyroid hormone before they become symptomatically hypothyroid.

 Contraindications to RAI are pregnancy (absolute), ophthalmopathy (relative; it can aggravate thyroid eye disease), or solitary nodules.

 Disadvantages of this treatment are a high incidence of hypothyroidism (up to 80%) requiring eventual thyroid hormone supplementation in the form of a daily pill(s).
-The radioiodine treatment acts slowly (over months to years) to destroy the thyroid gland, and Graves' disease–associated hyperthyroidism is not cured in all persons by radioiodine, but has a relapse rate that depends on the dose of radioiodine which is administered.
-In rare cases, radiation induced thyroiditis has been linked to this treatment.
+The radioiodine treatment slowly destroys the thyroid gland over months to years.
+Graves' disease–associated hyperthyroidism is not cured in all persons by radioiodine.
+It has a relapse rate that depends on the dose of radioiodine which is administered.
+In rare cases, radiation-induced thyroiditis has been linked to this treatment.